openshift/installer/docs/user/metal/install_ipi.md

   * This network is the main network used by the cluster, including API traffic and application traffic.
   * ***DHCP***
     * External DHCP is assumed on this network.
-It is **strongly** recommended to set up DHCP reservations for each of the hosts in the cluster to ensure that they retain stable IP addresses.
+Hosts *must* have stable IP addresses, therefore you should set up DHCP reservations for each of the hosts in the cluster.
 The addresses assigned by DHCP need to be in the same subnet as the Virtual IPs discussed below.
     * A pool of dynamic addresses should also be available on this network, as the provisioning host and temporary bootstrap VM will also need addresses on this network.